Kristof Willerton

 Kristof Willerton (born 21 July 1993) is a British gymnast.
 He won gold in tumbling at the 2013 Trampoline World Championships, thereby becoming the first British man to win a world tumbling title.
-He was part of the British tumbling team that won gold at the 2017 Trampoline Gymnastics World Championships, and at the 2019 Trampoline Gymnastics World Championships He studied biochemistry at St Edmund Hall, Oxford.
+He was part of the British tumbling team that won gold at the 2017 Trampoline Gymnastics World Championships, the 2019 Trampoline Gymnastics World Championships and at the 2022 Trampoline Gymnastics World Championships He studied biochemistry at St Edmund Hall, Oxford.